Lux3n-git/luxclient/misc/jargon2.md

         yielding more mana per day if you claim it every day.
     Stamina:
         Virtual fuel for pearls or certain factory recipes.
 Used on CivRealms.
-    Mod:
-        A modification to enhance the Minecraft client program, for example adding a minimap, armor status, player radar, or to run bots.
-    Obby bomb:
-        Covering a city in SRO, as a form of griefing.